Arjun-Jaishankar/math-game-python/README.md

 ## Overview

 This repository contains a **Math Game** implemented in Python as part of the CSP300 - SOFTWARE LAB III Assignment at VNIT, Nagpur.
-The project demonstrates project management and issue tracking using **JIRA**, including integration with GitHub for traceability, bug filing, and workflow reporting[3][4].
+The project demonstrates project management and issue tracking using **JIRA**, including integration with GitHub for traceability, bug filing, and workflow reporting.

 ---